 Summarisation: 15 Marks

 Out of the 100 marks, candidates are required to secure the qualifying marks in the paper.
 For this qualifying paper, a good book of school standard is enough.

-Until now, every paper that the candidates have appeared is of qualifying nature.
+Until now, every paper that the candidates have appeared in is of qualifying nature.
 The BPSC Prelims Exam and the General Hindi paper are just qualifying in nature.
 These papers' marks do not include in the merit lists.
 The actual BPSC exam starts now with the General Studies Papers and the Optional Paper.
 There are two Papers for the General Studies and one for the Optional.
 Each Paper carries 300 marks making the total marks from all these papers to be 900.

 |General Studies 1||General Studies 2|